 The obligations of the Parties to the Stockholm Convention are laid down in the text as a series of control and general provisions.
 These provisions relate to the POPs covered by the convention in different ways.
-The chemical substances have been grouped in annexes to the Convention.
+The chemical substances have been grouped in annexes as shown in Table 2.1 above.
 With reference to the POPs included in these annexes the control provisions may be described as follows:

-Parties are obligated to take measures to reduce or eliminate releases of the POPs covered by the Convention, namely:2
+Parties are obligated to take measures to reduce or eliminate releases of the POPs covered by the Convention, namely: 2